Switching Independent Vector Analysis and Its Extension to Blind and Spatially Guided Convolutional Beamforming Algorithms: Initialization techniques for /

-In concrete, we implement it as follows: \begin{enumerate} \item We start and iterate optimization of {\swIVA}/{\swIVAconv} by setting $J=1$ and following Algorithms~1 to 3. \item After certain predetermined number of iterations, we reset the number of switching states $J$ to its original number specified for the estimation, and re-initialize {\swIVA}/{\swIVAconv} based on their updated parameters estimated with $J=1$. \item We continue remaining iterations for the optimization. \end{enumerate} In our experiment, we performed the re-initialization in the above step~2 after line 1 of Algorithm~2 as \begin{enumerate} \item Copy the updated separation matrix, $\vect{W}^{(1)}_{t,f}$, to re-initialized separation matrices, $\vect{W}^{(j)}_{t,f}$, for $1\le j\le J$. \item Initialize ${\delta}^{(j)}_{t,f}$ at random values following line~1 of Algorithm~3, and multiply it with the updated switching weights $\beta^{(i,1)}_{t,f}$ to obtain re-initialized switching weights, $\beta^{(i,j)}_{t,f}$, for all $i$, $j$, $t$, and $f$ as
+We implemented it as follows: \begin{enumerate} \item We started and iterated the optimization of {\swIVA}/{\swIVAconv} by setting $J=1$ and following Algorithms~1 to 3. \item After a certain predetermined number of iterations, we reset the number of switching states $J$ to its original number specified for the estimation and re-initialized {\swIVA}/{\swIVAconv} based on their updated parameters estimated with $J=1$. \item We continued the remaining iterations for the optimization. \end{enumerate} In our experiment, we performed the following re-initialization in the above step~2 before line~4 of Algorithm~2: \begin{enumerate} \item Copy updated separation matrix $\vect{W}^{(1)}_{t,f}$ to re-initialized separation matrices $\vect{W}^{(j)}_{t,f}$ for $1\le j\le J$. \item Initialize ${\delta}^{(j)}_{t,f}$ at random values following line~2 of Algorithm~3, and multiply it with updated switching weights $\beta^{(i,1)}_{t,f}$ to obtain re-initialized switching weights $\beta^{(i,j)}_{t,f}$ for all $i$, $j$, $t$, and $f$ as

 \end{enumerate}